torbjorntitlestad/torbjorntitlestad/README.md

 - 👋 Hi, I’m @torbjorntitlestad
 - 👀 I’m interested in Azure plattform development, Office 365 adoption and services, Microsoft Dyamics 365 services and apps.
 - 🌱 I’m currently learning how to depoy infrasturcture as code from GitHub
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on small infrastucture as code projects
 - 📫 How to reach me - I'm @titlestad79 on twitter

 <!---